 In this case, the Lightroom folder that contains the catalog called MainCC-2.lrcat aso contains a subfolder created by Lightroom called ‘Backups’.

-Twirling the disclosure triangle open shows a number of other subfolders named by the date on which they were created.
-Within each of these, is a copy of the catalog as it was at the time the backup was made.
+Twirling the disclosure triangle open shows a number of other subfolders named by their creation date.
+Within each of these, is a copy of the catalog at the time you made the backup.

-In the Catalog Settings box, the ‘Back up catalog:’ option was set to ‘Once a week, when exiting Lightroom’.
+In the Catalog Settings box, I set the ‘Back up catalog:’ option to ‘Once a week, when exiting Lightroom’.
 This means that Lightroom will pester you to allow it make a backup catalog once per week.
-You can skip the backup when asked but if you let Lightroom proceed, it will add another folder containing another copy of the current catalog.
+You can skip the backup when asked.
+If you let Lightroom proceed, it will add another folder containing another copy of the current catalog.

-If you’ve set Lightroom to backup each time it closes, this list of backups can grow quite long surprisingly quickly and if your catalogs are several hundred MB each, the accumulation of disk space can be somewhat alarming.
+If you’ve set Lightroom to backup each time it closes, this list of backups can grow quite long surprisingly quickly.
+For example, if your catalogs are several hundred MB each, the accumulation of disk space can be somewhat alarming.

 It’s unlikely that you’ll ever need more than two backup copies so check the Backups folder regularly and delete all but the most recent one or two.

-By default, your current catalog and as many backup copies as you’ve allowed, are both stored under the same parent folder and are therefore both on the same drive.
-This protects against the odd corrupt catalog but if the drive on which the catalog resides fails, the backups are lost too.
+By default, your current catalog and the backup copies, are both stored under the same parent folder.
+They are bothboth on the same drive.
+This protects against the odd corrupt catalog.
+But if the drive on which the catalog resides fails, you lose the backups too.

 For this reason, some people feel more comfortable having their catalog backup on a different drive to their main catalog.